Why a Baby Nest is an Essential Item for New Parents

 A Moses basket cannot be used for as long as a baby nest.
 It’s generally recommended that babies move out of their Moses baskets at 3-4 months, whilst baby nests are suitable for napping until they reach 6-9 months.

 A Moses basket is suitable for overnight sleeping and can often attach to a base, whereas a baby nest is not designed for this purpose.
 Whilst they are both portable and convenient options for new parents, baby nests and Moses baskets should not be used interchangeably.
 Baby nests are excellent for daytime naps.
 Meanwhile, Moses baskets are better suited for overnight sleeping if you want your child to be in the same room as you for the first few months of their life, without having to make room for a large crib.

 Baby nests are the perfect solution to ensure that your new baby is safe and comfortable during the day, whilst offering you extra convenience and flexibility as a parent.
-A nest provides a cosy and soothing environment for your baby to nap which helps to settle them and to create some much-needed peace and quiet for you.
-Being a parent is a beautiful experience, but it can also be exhausting.
-Therefore, a baby nest truly is a must-have accessory to help you and your bundle of joy through the next few months.
+A nest provides a cosy and soothing environment for your baby to nap which helps to settle them and to create some much-needed peace and quiet for you, making a baby nest a must-have accessory to help you and your bundle of joy through the next few months.